This is the first part of a mystery serial.

 Please share this post online because it will help to encourage me (there are buttons below), and your comments are very welcome too.

-I'm collecting these stories into monthly anthologies and formatting them as ebooks.
+I'm collecting these episodes and stories into monthly anthologies and formatting them as ebooks.
 The ebooks will only be available to my patrons on patreon where, for a few dollars a month, you can have instant access to all the ebooks as soon as I compile them.
 Also, the support of patrons will help me to keep writing and providing content for you all.

 The best way to learn more is to head on over to patreon and check it out